 - You need a lot of money to make an SMSF work well.

-- You need to really know the rules.
+- You need to know and understand the rules very well.

-- have some investment expertise and understand the importance of proper investment strategies,
+- investment expertise and an understanding of investment strategies

-- be disciplined and understand the responsibilities of being a trustee,
+- discipline and understanding of the responsibilities of being a trustee.

-As a trustee you're ultimately responsible for running the fund.
-You need to know the legal requirements and administrative responsibilities.
+As a trustee, the buck stops with you.
+This means you need to be across the legal requirements and administrative responsibilities.